jesstess/contrib-test/README.md

 contrib-test
 ============

-A scratchpad for folks in the PyCon open source tutorial
+A scratchpad for folks in the PyCon open source tutorial.

 Instructions
 ============